Lung Cancer Treatment

 - Before treatment, a biopsy is usually performed to determine whether a patient has cancer, and if so, what type.

 - Tests are recommended to determine the stage of the tumor.
 These tests usually include blood tests and imaging.
-The imaging usually includes computed tomography (CT) scanning of the chest, and may include a bone scan or a PET/CT scan.
+The imaging usually includes computed tomography (CT) scanning of the chest, and may include a PET/CT scan and MRI of the brain.
 The treatment options and expected results of treatment depend on the stage of the tumor.

 Treatment options overview

 - About one-third of lung cancer patients are diagnosed with localized disease that may be treated by either surgical resection or, if the patient is not a candidate for full surgical resection, with definitive radiotherapy.
 Another third of patients have disease that has already spread to the lymph nodes.
 In these cases, radiation therapy along with chemotherapy and occasionally surgery is used.
 The last third of patients may have tumors that have already spread to other parts of the body via the blood stream and are typically treated with chemotherapy and sometimes with radiation therapy for the relief of symptoms.